lscoppitto/docs-v3/docs/reference/api/zstorage/index.md

 # zStorage APIs

 ## Introduction
-The **zStorage REST APIs** offer the possibility to get time series data from the zStorage cloud service.
+The **zStorage REST APIs** allow to query the zStorage cloud service to obtain time series data for a given workspace.

-The base url of the zStorage api is:
+The base url:
 ```
 https://api.storage.zerynth.com/v3
 ```

+!!! important
+   IN order to use the zStorage, you need to have an active zStorage from w workspace in the ZDM

 !!! note
   - Set the **Content-Type** header to **application/json**.